So you’ve got yourself a pair (or any number) of active speakers and are wondering if it’s okay to leave them turned on when they’re not in use.

-In the world of audio, there’s a pervasive idea that keep gear on could improve performance.
+In the world of audio, there’s a pervasive idea that keeping gear on could improve performance.

 With speakers, “burn-in” is a common term that refers to the act of moving and stretching out new speaker driver material until the stiffness is reduced.
 Burned-in speakers perform better than non-burned-in speakers, similar to how our bodies function better when warmed up.

-Once the “burn-in” period is completed, further playing of the speaker will not produce any significant improvement in performance.
+Once the “burn-in” period is completed, further playing of the speaker will not significantly improve performance.
 It’s also important to note that we’re focused on leaving speakers on when not in use, meaning the speaker drivers aren’t moving.
 Therefore, there’s no correlation to be found here.

 The other popular notion that audio gear performs better when “heated up” or “warmed up” has to do with vacuum tubes.